Prince2k3/prestige/README.md

 }
 ```

 As an example, operations that users might perform within your app would be described as **actions**.
 State should only be mutated through dispatched **actions**, lightweight objects that mutate the state.
-Since mutations are centralized, inconsistencies are infrequent and race-conditions become easier to avoid.:
+Since mutations are centralized, inconsistencies are infrequent and race-conditions become easier to avoid:

 ```swift
 struct IncrementAction {